knative/docs/docs/eventing/sources/pingsource.md

   --sink ksvc:event-display
 ```
 {{< /tab >}}

-{{< /tabs >}}
+{{% tab name="binary" %}}

-## (Optional) Create a PingSource with binary data
+You can send binary data, that cannot be directly serialized by using YAML, to downstream, by using

-You can send binary data, that cannot be directly serialized by using YAML, to downstream, by using `dataBase64` as the payload. `dataBase64` carries data that is base64-encoded.
+`dataBase64` as the payload. `dataBase64` carries data that is base64-encoded.

 **Note:** `data` and `dataBase64` cannot co-exist.

-Create the event source with binary data from stdin by running:
+Create the event source with binary data from standard in by running:

 ```shell
 cat <<EOF | kubectl create -f -